MahendraTopul/AWS-/README.md

 Hello Everyone,

 Welcome!
-Today, I created my first EC2 Instance on AWS as a hands-on exercise.
+Today, I created my first **EC2 Instance** on AWS as hands-on exercise.

 1. **Login to AWS Console**: Navigated to the **Services** section and clicked on **Instances** to start creating an instance.
 2. **Launch Instance**: Clicked on **Launch Instance** and filled in the required details: